marcotav/predicting-number-of-comments-on-reddit-using-random-forest-classifier/README.md

    - The length of time it has been up on Reddit
    - The number of comments on the thread

+- Using Natural Language Processing (NLP) techniques to preprocess the data.
+NLP, in a nutshell, is "how to transform text data and convert it to features that enable us to build models."
+These techniques include:

+   - Tokenization (splitting text into pieces based on given patterns)
+   - Removing stopwords
+   - Stemming (returns the base form of the word)
+   - Lemmatization (return the word's *lemma*)

+- After the step above we obtain *numerical* features which allow for algebraic computations.
+We then build a `RandomForestClassifier` and use it to classify each post according to the corresponding number of comments associated with it.
+More concretely the model predicts whether or not a given Reddit post will have above or below the _median_ number of comments.

 ### Writing functions to extract the items above

 The functions below will extract the information we need: